 Neal Gorenflo, Executive Director, Shareable

 This seminar will focus on Shareable's history and mission, its approach to news reporting on sustainable consumption, its impacts on readers and the movements they have catalyzed, its recent book entitled Sharing Cities: Activating the Commons, and its top lessons from nearly ten years of reporting on sharing-based solutions to social isolation, overconsumption, and resource inequality.

 Download Recording of the virtual seminar on 17 April 2018.

 May 15: Equity Considerations in Sustainable Urban Consumption and Production

-Thomas G. Dallessio, AICP/PP/FRSA, President, CEO and Publisher, Next City
+Thomas G. Dallessio, former President, CEO + Publisher, Next City Inc.